wombleton/gitlaw-nz/acts/N/New Zealand Horticulture Export Authority Act 1987.md

 ##### 3 Application and limitation of Act

-*   This Act shall apply to the extent that it does not conflict with the provisions of any other enactment (being any Act of Parliament or any regulations within the meaning of the Regulations Act 1936 made by Order in Council) relating to the export of any particular product.
+*   This Act applies to the extent that it does not conflict with any other enactment (being an Act or a legislative instrument made by Order in Council) relating to the export of any particular product.

+    Section 3: replaced, on 5 August 2013, by [section 77(3)][81] of the Legislation Act 2012 (2012 No 119).

 ##### 4 Administration of Act

 *   This Act shall be administered by the Ministry of Agriculture and Forestry.

-    Section 4: amended, on 1 March 1998, pursuant to [section 5(1)(c)][81] of the Ministries of Agriculture and Forestry (Restructuring) Act 1997 (1997 No 100).
+    Section 4: amended, on 1 March 1998, pursuant to [section 5(1)(c)][82] of the Ministries of Agriculture and Forestry (Restructuring) Act 1997 (1997 No 100).

 ## Part 1
 New Zealand Horticulture Export Authority